electric-eloquence/fp-import/README.md

 #### <a id="fp-import-erb"></a>`fp import:erb -f <path to backend file>`<br />`fp import:erb -f <path to frontend file>`

-A targeted import for an embedded Ruby template.
+A targeted import for an Embedded Ruby template.
 This type of import allows for alternate file extensions since the language is declared in the command.

 #### <a id="fp-import-hbs"></a>`fp import:hbs -f <path to backend file>`<br />`fp import:hbs -f <path to frontend file>`